No, Medicaid will not take your home.

 Protect Your Home Before Entering a Care Facility

-There are different ways to protect your home for yourself and family.
+There are different ways to protect your home for yourself and your family.
 For example, you may be able to:

 - Gift your home.
 Typically, this must be done at least five years in advance of entering a nursing home in order to avoid financial penalties.

-- Create a trust.
-Various types of trusts may be lawfully used to protect a home when someone enters a care facility.
+- Create a Trust.
+Various types of Trusts may be lawfully used to protect a home when someone enters a care facility.

 - Transfer ownership during occupancy.
 This strategy, often implemented through an estate planning tool known as Lady Bird Deed, allows you to transfer ownership of your home to descendants while retaining the right to live in or even to sell the home during your lifetime.